 Our team sifted through several different resources—specialist IT news, data breach reports, and government websites—to collate as much data as possible on ransomware attacks on US government providers.
 We then applied data from studies on the cost of downtime to estimate a range for the likely cost of ransomware attacks to government organizations.
 Due to the limitations with uncovering these types of breaches, we believe the figures only scratch the surface of the problem.

-- Ransom amounts varied from $2,500 to $5 million
+- Ransomware amounts varied from $1,000 to $5.3 million

-The reason for such a high number of people being affected is that two statewide departments were attacked – the Texas Court of Administration and the Texas Department of Transportation.
-This potentially impacted each Texan twice.
+The reason for such a high number of people being affected in Texas is due to two statewide departments being attacked – the Texas Court of Administration and the Texas Department of Transportation.
+These attacks potentially impacted each Texan twice.